- What is Mine Exploration?

 - Are your mine tours weather dependent?

 Our Underground mine tours operate in all but the most adverse conditions.
-Underground, conditions are reasonably dry and temperate; however, entering the venues requires a short walk.
-If you have booked your adventure and it’s looking dismal, we’ll be in touch to offer a reschedule or refund.
+Underground, conditions are reasonably dry and temperate; however, before our trip, we must get changed in the open air, and entering the venue requires a short walk.
+Therefore, very rarely we have to change our plans if the weather dictates it.
+If you have booked your adventure and it’s looking truly dismal, we’ll be in touch to offer a reschedule or refund.

 - How Do I Book?

-Give us a call, email, or better still, fill out the contact form on our website and we will discuss your booking.
-All of our bookings our bespoke, so you will always deal with one of our staff who will ensure your booking is completed successfully, and that you book the right tour for you and your group.
+Alternatively, give us a call or email and we can discuss your booking.
+This option is useful if, for example, you are not sure which trip is for you, or which date you want to book.
+You will always deal with one of our staff who will ensure your booking is completed successfully, and that you book the right tour for you and your group.

 - How do I pay for my Underground Adventure?